Zilliqa/ZIP/zips/zip-11.md

 response with the one returned by a "trusted" oracle.

 In order to become a seed node operator, one has to stake a minimum of 10 mil ZIL tokens.
-However, an operator who cannot meet the minimum requirement on its own may accept tokens delegated to it by other token holders.
+However, an operator that cannot meet the minimum requirement on its own may accept tokens delegated to it by other token holders.
 The reward earned by the operator is shared among its delegators.
 The seed node operator may take a commission to cover its operational expenses.